-How do I determine how much tension or how much stress I am applying to the skin.
+How do I determine how much tension or stress I am using.

 If I am using a method where I had to remove the device after 45 to 60 minutes for a few seconds break I would consider the tension to be high.